Efficient AllReduce with Stragglers: for Non-Power-of- Values of

 \section{\sysname{} for Non-Power-of-$2$ Values of $n$}

 When the number of GPUs is not a power of $2$, \sysname{} becomes more challenging to implement because GPUs can possess multiple active chunks at any point in time.
 To handle the even, non-power-of-$2$ case, we use a similar matching-based approach to construct the schedule in every round, but instead connect vertices $u$ and $v$ with weight $2$ if $u$ possesses a chunk that $v$ needs and $v$ possesses a chunk that $u$ needs, and with weight $1$ if only $u$ possesses a chunk that $v$ needs, but the opposite is not true (or vice versa).
-Then, we run well-known polynomial-time algorithms ~\cite{edmonds1965paths, edmonds1965maximum} to compute the maximum weight matchings per round in order to generate the schedule.
+Then, we run well-known polynomial-time algorithms~\citep{edmonds1965paths, edmonds1965maximum} to compute the maximum weight matchings per round in order to generate the schedule.
 Thus, offline schedule generation when $n$ is not a power-of-2 has a higher runtime, but is still polytime computable.

 For even, non-power-of-2 values of $n$, we do not prove a bound on the $\alpha{-}\beta$ cost.
 However, we still synthesize and evaluate these schedules in \S\ref{sec:eval} and typically find schedules that complete in ${\sim}n{+}2\log n{-}2$ rounds in practice, which still results in lower $\beta$ cost than baselines.
-The realized communication complexity of the schedules generated by \sysname{} for non-power-of-2 $n$ is shown in Fig.~\ref{fig:simulation} (right), and still outperforms all baselines using the analytical network simulator.
-We note that \sysname{} does not provide schedules for odd values of $n$, but these settings are less common in large-scale distributed ML.
+The realized communication complexity of the schedules generated by \sysname{} for non-power-of-2 $n$ is shown in the ideal-case performance of Fig.~\ref{fig:nonpow2}, and still outperforms all baselines using the analytical network simulator.
+We note that \sysname{} does not provide schedules for odd values of $n$, but these settings are less common in large-scale distributed ML; further, \sysname{'s} schedules for even $n$ are all computable in polytime due to the graph matching structure.

+We compare \sysname{'s} ideal and worst-case performance to baselines as the cluster size scales, in simulation with the analytical network model.
+We report the results in Fig.~\ref{fig:nonpow2}, which shows a similar pattern as for powers-of-2.
+In ideal scenarios, when the \reducescatter{} precondition can be fully overlapped with the straggler delay, \sysname{} significantly outperforms all baselines.
+For worst-case scenarios with no straggler delay, \sysname{'s} performance is slightly worse than baselines at small cluster sizes, but performs equally well at large cluster sizes due to its $2\times$ lower asymptotic communication complexity.